 Evaluation of new occupational health surveillance data sources is necessary to continually improve the program's ability to serve the people of Minnesota through effective public health surveillance.
 In addition, evaluation is a required component of our NIOSH grant funding.
 Activities and data sources need to be reviewed and evaluated for effectiveness according to systematic guidance from CDC.
 Measures of effectiveness include completeness, accuracy, useability, feasibility, and cost-benefit analysis when available.

-Major Project Title: Develop surveillance methodology to measure COVID's long-term impact on Working Populations.
+Major Project Title: Develop surveillance methodology to assess work-related violence.

 Major Project Description: